liukkonend/serverless-samples/fargate-rest-api/javascript-rest-ecs-sam/README.md

 ## Amazon Cognito setup
 Amazon Cognito is automatically deployed with the application as part of the CI/CD pipeline.
 A distinct user pool is used for each of the Testing and Production environments.

-After the application is deployed, you will need to create user account for authentication/authorization (CI/CD pipeline will perform those steps for you automatically):
+After the application is deployed, you will need to create user account for authentication/authorization:

 - Navigate to URL specified in the shared stack template outputs as CognitoLoginURL and click link "Sign Up".
 After filling in new user registration form you should receive email with verification code, use it to confirm your account.